OriginQ/VQNET2.0-tutorial-en/source/rst/vqc.rst

 VQC_QuantumEmbedding
 --------------------------

-.. py:class:: pyvqnet.qnn.VQC_QuantumEmbedding(qubits, machine, num_repetitions_input, depth_input, num_unitary_layers, num_repetitions)
+.. py:class:: pyvqnet.qnn.VQC_QuantumEmbedding( num_repetitions_input, depth_input, num_unitary_layers, num_repetitions,initial=None, dtype=None)

     Use RZ,RY,RZ to create variational quantum circuits that encode classical data into quantum states.
     Reference `Quantum embeddings for machine learning <https://arxiv.org/abs/2001.03622>`_.
     After the class is initialized, its member function ``compute_circuit`` is a running function, which can be input as a parameter.
     The ``QuantumLayerV2`` class constitutes a layer of the quantum machine learning model.

-    :param qubits: Qubits requested using pyqpanda.
-    :param machine: Quantum virtual machine requested by pyqpanda.
-    :param num_repetitions_input: Number of repetitions to encode input in submodules.
+    :param num_repetitions_input: number of repeat times to encode input in a submodule.
-    :param depth_input: The feature dimension of the input data.
+    :param depth_input: number of input dimension .
-    :param num_unitary_layers: The number of repetitions of the variable quantum gates in each submodule.
+    :param num_unitary_layers: number of repeat times of variational quantum gates.
-    :param num_repetitions: The number of repetitions for the submodule.
+    :param num_repetitions: number of repeat times of submodule.
+    :param initial: initial all parameters with same value, this argument must be QTensor with only one element, default:None.
+    :param dtype: data type of parameter, default:None,use float32.
+    :param name: name of this module.
     :return: A VQC_QuantumEmbedding instance.

     Example::